hercychang/prep-step-1/part6-data_structures/glossary.md

 ## Array and String Methods
 * `concat(arg)` - Concatenates two arrays or two strings and returns the resulting concatenation; modifies the receiver.
+* `count(arg)` - `count` returns the number of elements equal to its argument; it's also synonymous with `length` when the receiver is an array.
 * `delete(arg)` - Deletes the argument from the array or string and returns the deleted value; returns `nil` if the argument is not in the array or string; modifies array but not string receivers.
 * `empty?` - Returns a boolean value indicating whether the array or string is of length zero.
 * `include?(arg)` - Returns a boolean value indicating whether the argument is included in the array or string.
 * `index(arg)` - Returns the first index of the array at which the method's argument occurs; returns `nil` if the argument is not in the array.
 * `length` - Returns the length of an array or string.
+* `reverse` - Reverses the order of the arry or string and returns the result; does not modify its receiver.
 * `+` - Concatenates two strings or two arrays and returns the resulting concatenation; does not modify the left argument.
 * `<<` - The shovel operator; equivalent to `push` for arrays, equivalent to `concat` for strings; modifies the receiver.
 * `[](arg)` - Accesses and returns one or more elements in an array or string.